slatedb/slatedb/docs/0001-manifest.md

 time 4, 000000000000000003.sst, writer_epoch=2
 ```

 In the example above, writer 1 successfully writes SSTs 0 and 1.
 At time 2, writer 2 successfully fences writer 1, but writer 1 hasn't yet seen the fence write.
-When writer 1 attempts to write SST 2, it loses the CAS write and halts because SST 2 has a higher writer_epoch.
+When writer 1 attempts to write SST 2, it loses the CAS write and halts because SST 2 has a higher `writer_epoch`.
 Writer 2 then continues with a successful write to SST 3.

 Here's an example where a new writer has to retry its fence write because an older writer took its SST ID location (protocol scenario (2)):